apptainer/singularity-userdocs/cloud_library.rst

 https://cloud.sylabs.io/library in your browser and search from there through the web GUI.

-Alternatively, from the CLI you can use ``singularity search
+Alternatively, from the CLI you can use ``apptainer search
 <query>``.
 This will search the library for container images matching
 ``<query>``.